fsprojects/FSharp.Data.GraphQL/README.md

 [Second sample](https://github.com/bazingatechnologies/FSharp.Data.GraphQL/tree/dev/samples/) is a F#-backed version of of popular Relay Starter Kit - an example application using React.js + Relay with Relay-compatible server API.

 To run it, build a `FSharp.Data.GraphQL` and `FSharp.Data.GraphQL.Relay` projects using Debug settings.
 Then start server by running `server.fsx` script in your FSI - this will start relay-compatible F# server on port 8083.
 Then build node.js frontend by getting all dependencies (`npm i`) and running it (`npm run serve | npm run dev`) - this will start webpack server running React application using Relay for managing application state.
-You can visit it on http://localhost:8090/ .
+You can visit it on [http://localhost:8083/](http://localhost:8083/) .

-In order to update client schema, visit http://localhost:8083/ and copy-paste the response (which is introspection query result from current F# server) into *data/schema.json*.
+In order to update client schema, visit [http://localhost:8083/](http://localhost:8083/) and copy-paste the response (which is introspection query result from current F# server) into *data/schema.json*.

-## Implementation progress

-Missing parts:

-- Complex objects as input arguments
-- Friendly query validation messages